Blize/bmp-image-compare/README.md

 # bmp-image comparison library

-This library is designed to compare two BMP images and returns an perentage of how similiar they are to each other.
+This library is designed to compare two BMP images and returns an percentage of how similar they are to each other.
 Currently there is only one way of comparing images, but more will be added in the future.

 ## Info

 This is a rather small project for me to learn more about C and image processing.
-As its a lot of fun to write c.
+As its a lot of fun to write C.
-But I think this gives and pretty good insight on how to read BMP files and do diffrent things with them.
+But I think this gives and pretty good insight on how to read BMP files and do different things with them.
+If you are interested in more info I have an image in /info about BMP headers.

 ## Installation

 To install the library, simply run the following commands:

-Make sure you have an c compiler installed and make.
+Make sure you have an c compiler installed and make (for Makefile).

 1. Clone the repository